-The names, ages, positions and business experience of our executive officers, except for Mr. Wallace, are listed below.
-Because he is also a member of our Board, information about Mr. Wallace appeared previously under Proposal 1-Election of Directors beginning on page 4.
+The names, ages, positions and business experience of our executive officers, except for Mr. Dupuy, are listed below.
+Because he is also a member of our Board, information about Mr. Dupuy appeared previously under Proposal 1-Election of Directors beginning on page 4.
 All of our executive officers serve at the discretion of the Board and are parties to employment agreements.

-Name Age Position David H. Dupuy 52 Mr. Dupuy has served as our Executive Vice President and Chief Financial Officer since May 2019.
-From 2008 to 2019, Mr. Dupuy served as a Managing Director, Healthcare Investment Banking Group at SunTrust Robinson Humphrey.
-From 2004 to 2008, Mr. Dupuy served as a Senior Vice President of the Healthcare Group at Bank of America.
-From 2000 to 2004, Mr. Dupuy served as a Vice President and Regional Director for KDA Holdings with responsibility for consulting, financing, and development of outpatient medical facilities.
-Previously, Mr. Dupuy served as Chief Financial Officer and Founding Partner of LIFESIGNS Holdings, Inc., a provider of diagnostic healthcare services, from 1997 to 2000.
-Mr. Dupuy began his career in 1991 with Bank of America.
-Mr. Dupuy holds a Bachelor of Arts in Business Administration from Furman University and a Master of Business Administration from the Owen School at Vanderbilt University.
-Leigh Ann Stach 54 Ms. Stach has served as our Chief Accounting Officer since the formation of our company in March 2014 and as Executive Vice President since May 2019.
-Prior to her appointment as Executive Vice President in May, Ms. Stach served as our Vice President-Financial Reporting, and Chief Accounting Officer.
+Name Age Position Leigh Ann Stach 56 Ms. Stach has served as our Chief Accounting Officer since the formation of our company in March 2014 and as Executive Vice President since May 2019.
+Prior to her appointment as Executive Vice President in May 2020, Ms. Stach served as our Vice President-Financial Reporting, and Chief Accounting Officer.
 From 2005 to 2013, Ms. Stach served as Vice President-Financial Reporting at Healthcare Realty ("HR") where she had responsibility for financial reporting and coordinating due diligence materials for debt and equity offerings.
 In addition, she brought EDGAR and XBRL filings in-house and provided oversight of HR's compliance function and internal audit.
 Prior to that, from 1997 to 2005, Ms. Stach served as Vice President-Controller at HR.
 From 1994 to 1997, Ms. Stach served as Assistant Controller at HR.
 Prior to HR, from 1991 to 1994, Ms. Stach was a senior accountant-financial reporting at Hospital Corporation of America ("HCA").
 She began her career with HCA in 1988 as an internal auditor.
 Ms. Stach holds a Bachelor of Science in Accounting from Western Kentucky University and is a licensed CPA.
+Timothy L. Meyer 47 Mr. Meyer has served as Executive Vice President-Asset Management since October 2021.
+Prior to his appointment as Executive Vice President, Mr. Meyer served as our Senior Vice President-Asset Management since July 2019.
+From 2018 to 2019, Mr. Meyer served as Senior Vice President, Field Services and from 2014 to 2018 served as Vice President, Field Services at Altisource Portfolio Services where he had responsibility for product management, client performance and relationship management, business development and sales, product and brand strategy, and performance oversight of operations and client controls and reporting.
+Prior to that, from 2013 to 2014, Mr. Meyer served as Counsel at Nelson Mullins Riley & Scarborough LLP where he provided legal counsel in the areas of real estate, mergers and acquisitions, and corporate and loan transactions.
+Prior to that, from 2007 to 2013, Mr. Meyer served as Counsel at Welltower, where he served as lead counsel for Welltower's Medical Facilities Group.
+Prior to that, from 2006 to 2007, Mr. Meyer served as an Associate at Stites & Harbison PLLC and from 2003 to 2006 as Associate Counsel at Windrose Medical Properties Trust.
+Mr. Meyer holds a Bachelor of Arts in Economics from University of Illinois at Urbana-Champaign, and MBA and JD degrees from Vanderbilt University.